Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 of people cycling to work, with the greatest declines in the Midlands and the North: the average LA in the Midlands saw the proportion of people cycling to work drop by a fifth.

-Against this trend, 12 urban areas break the trend, seeing cycling as a mode of travel to work grow by more than half a percent.
-Table x presents the growth in each area and demonstrates each has seen substantial investment in cycling...
+Table x: regional differences in the change in cycling as a commuter mode in England, 2001 to 2011.

 |Region    |Relative change|Absolute change|
 |:---------|-----------:|-----------:|